Perform Secure File Deletion to keep files secret and permanently delete them.

 Traditional Deletion vs. Secure File Deletion

-Firstly, Windows cannot delete files permanently.
-The information that is deleted is only inactive on your hard drive.
-However This information remains intact on your drive.
-After some time the information can be written over.
-This is a traditional delete.
-However, this "deleted" information can be recovered easily by most recovery programs.
-Hackers, identity thieves and officials have long since discovered that your deleted data holds a wealth of information that they may use for their benefit.
-A secure delete gives you the ability to make this permanently deleted.
+First, it’s important to know that Windows doesn’t normally delete files permanently.
+“Deleted” information is only inactive on your hard drive.
+However, this information remains intact on your hard drive.
+After some time, the information can be written over.
+This is how traditional deletes work on most hard drives.
+However, this “deleted” information can be recovered easily by most recovery programs.
+Hackers, identity thieves, and even government officials have long since discovered that your deleted data holds a wealth of information that they may use for their benefit.
+To protect yourself from this potential exposure, you can do a “secure delete”, which ensures that information you wish to have permanently deleted is not recoverable.

 How does secure file deletion work?

-It works by first encrypting your data.
-This action turns the normal information into a scrambled code that cannot be unlocked with out advanced software and knowledge of encryptions.
-Multiple point encryption will almost guarantee its secrecy.
-Step 2 is to delete the information.
-This encrypted and deleted data remains on your drive.
-However, if recovered, it cannot be read.
+Secure file deletion works by first encrypting your data.
+This action turns the normal information into a scrambled code that cannot be unlocked without advanced software and knowledge of encryption.
+While this software is advanced, it is usually VERY easy for people to use.
+Multiple point encryption almost guarantee its secrecy.
+Next, when a user deletes their information, the deleted data remains on your drive and is eventually overwritten like other deleted data.
+However, if someone attempts to recover this information, it cannot be read.
 The final step is to overwrite the data.
 This naturally occurs over time, however privacy programs can speed up the secure file deletion procedure.

-You can permanently delete information with one click software.
+You can permanently delete information and fix a bunch of other problems with one click software.
 Click here to learn more.

 3 Steps in Secure File Deletion work